rsquaredata/evolve/doc/literature_review.md

 ### Core contribution

-Proposes **Motion Information Images (MII)** derived from optical flow magnitude and angular variation, used as CNN inputs for **global crowd anomaly detection** (panic, escape behavior).
+Proposes **Motion Information Images (MII)** derived from optical flow as CNN inputs for **global crowd anomaly detection** (panic, escape behavior).

 ### Key ideas, claims and concepts

-* Crowd analysis framed as **holistic motion understanding**, not individual tracking.
+- **Holistic motion**: Crowd analysis is framed as motion understanding rather than individual tracking.
-* MIIs convert temporal motion patterns into **image-like representations**, simplifying CNN learning.
-* Effective for dense crowds where detection/tracking fails.
+- **Dual-channel MII**: Uses **optical flow magnitude** and **angular variation**.
+In low visibility, sudden direction changes (angular variation) are more predictive of anomalies than speed.
-* Motion representation as an **appearance proxy** when visual detail is unreliable.
+- **Appearance proxy**: Motion serves as a robust signal when visual details (silhouettes) are unreliable.

 ### Relevance for EVOLVE

-* Highly aligned with **low‑light concert footage**, where appearance is degraded but motion remains informative.
-* Suggests a **parallel or complementary branch** to object detection: motion‑centric representations.
-* Useful for future EVOLVE extensions: panic, crowd surge, abnormal dynamics.
+- Since EVOLVE extracts frames from video, MIIs can be pre-calculated from adjacent frames to provide a motion-based "spatial map" for the image-based detector, bypassing the need for clear individual silhouettes.

 ---